lgarron/barely-a-dev-server/README.md

 - Hardcoded to assume that you are only using TypeScript for your source and ESM for your output.
 - No CLI.
   - If you don't have a build script, you can do this: `node -e 'import("barely-a-dev-server").then(s => s.barelyServe({entryRoot: "src"}))'`
+- No transformations (therefore no optimization) for non-script files.
 - No automatic URL opening, no live refresh.

 These are mostly because it would make the codebase significantly larger to support them properly.